SherG/cool-iron/blog/pull-requests.md

 In the case used in the example, the repository owner accepted the suggestion <a href="https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/pull/21/commits/fc0fa96451eae545d193cb9b845a21fc52240bd7" target="blank">merged</a> the code.

 Fun fact: if your code suggestion is accepted, you are now a contributor to their code project.
 Your contribution will be documented on their page and your profile photo will appear as a contributor.

+### More tutorials

+<a href="/optimize-images-cloudinary" target="blank">How to use Cloudinary to optimize images</a><br/>
+Optimizing your images is one of the most powerful solutions to poor loading speed.
+You only need a beginner's knowledge of HTML to use this tutorial.

+<a href="https://www.signalfox.org/optimize-images" target="blank">How to optimize images for the web</a><br/>
+Your website has an obesity problem.
+Here's an overview of your options for trimming those enormous images down and delivering a better experience for your users.